fossi-foundation/fossi-foundation.github.io/_posts/2020-06-17-fossi-dial-up.md

 set up to become the premier event for major announcements and focused in-depth technical content from all areas of the community.

-The "first season" of the series covers an impressive project: Skywater - a production-ready open source process development kit (PDK) for 130 nm.
+The "first season" of the series covers an impressive project: A production 130nm process, now with FOSS PDK.
 The availability of an open PDK along with standard cells, RAMs, etc. is one of the last missing links for an entirely open source chip design flow.

 In the inaugural event, Tim Ansell of Google will present the current state of the PDK and its roadmap.